Nagarc/django-webapp-azure/README.md

 ### *Cloud Migration strategy*

 Based on the above analysis and realizing best return on investment and considering the the pros and cons, availability of the time, I feel the best option would be to go first for cloud migration strategy for medium term and then move the cloud journey to long term strategy to reliase full benifits.
+Azure is selected as public cloud provider.

 ![Image of Architecture](images/App%20Service%20Deployment-Architecture%20.png)

-### 1. _Front Door_:
+#### 1. _Front Door_:

 Routes incoming requests to the primary region.
 If the application running that region becomes unavailable, Front Door fails over to the secondary region. it also provides below capabilities and more.
 This is needed to meet requirment #3 from business requirements.